 For our advent calendar, I have decided to get Sam involved so that he can have some involvement and ownership of the calendar:

 3. Cut the envelopes up into smaller squares/rectangle and seal the corners with a transparent cellophane tape.
-Remember to leave a pocket opened at the top of the squares to allow you to drop activity notes into it
+Remember to leave a pocket opening at the top of the squares to allow you to drop activity notes into it.

 4. Allow your toddler to help you glue the squares onto a big vanguard sheet.
 You can glue them in any creative manner.
 We’ve decided to form the mini squares into a Christmas tree to anticipate the coming of Christmas.